abstracter-io/atomic-release/docs/git-tag-based-release.md

-# gitSemanticRelease
+# gitConventionalRelease

-An implementation of the SDK [Release](ports/release.md) interface that generates changelogs and
+An implementation of the SDK [Release](./release.md) interface that generates changelogs and
 semantic versions using [conventional-changelog packages](https://git.io/JKOLR)

 ### Options